 Associated Audiologists offers a comprehensive dizziness and imbalance clinic for our patients.
-This clinic uses state-of-the-art technology to evaluate individuals suffering from dizziness and inner-ear related disorders or those who are off balance or have a history of falls.
-The program is staffed by Danielle Dorner, Au.D., FAAA, Vestibular Audiologist, who sees patients at our Shawnee Mission, Overland Park, and Northland clinics.
+This clinic uses state-of-the-art technology to evaluate individuals suffering from dizziness, balance problems, and/or who have a history of falls related to inner-ear disorders.
+The program is staffed by Danielle Dorner, Au.D., Vestibular Audiologist, and David Paul, Au.D., Audiologist.
+They see patients at our Overland Park Clinic.

 Problems affecting the equilibrium system often cause difficulties related to dizziness and imbalance.
 The term dizziness can mean many things.
 Patients often describe symptoms including lightheadedness, blurred vision, a feeling of faintness, spinning (vertigo), weakness and general unsteadiness.
 Individuals with imbalance often have a history or fear of falls.
 Imbalance is often made worse when walking in the dark or on uneven surfaces.
 Patients with equilibrium disorders can experience a wide variety of less common symptoms as well.

 Approximately one-third of those between 65 to 75 years of age report that dizziness and imbalance affect the quality of their lives.
 With modern medical advancements, much can be done to help.
-In fact, 90 percent of the time, these disorders can be successfully treated with proper diagnosis.
+In fact, 90% of the time, these disorders can be successfully managed with proper evaluation.
 If you are experiencing dizziness or imbalance, you may not need to “learn to live with it.”